 Microsoft's Plans for the Internet: Some Key Issues

 If you use Windows, if you use a Mac, if you use Linux … it doesn't matter.
 Microsoft's plans for the Internet are far-reaching and are going to affect ALL of us.
 Not everyone realizes the full extent of Microsoft's aims, and this presentation tries to enlighten us, so that we can make decisions based on knowledge.
 Issues discussed include Passport, Hailstorm, Product Activation, Open Source software, and other topics.
-[Last updated 2001]
+Last updated in 2001.

 XHTML and XML

 An overview of XML and XHTML for Web developers new to the subjects.
 Includes information about converting HTML to XHTML in just a few simple steps (so it assumes you already know HTML).
 A good introduction to an important topic: in essence, the future of display layer coding for web developers.
-Used in my web development classes.
+Last updated 2004.

 Tables No More!: Issues Involved in Using CSS Instead of Tables For Layout